 Where to stay during the gorilla trekking in Uganda?

 Gorilla trekking in Rwanda takes you to the Volcanoes National Park, which is one of the oldest national parks in Africa.
-This park is situated within north northwestern province of Rwanda and the Virunga region.
+The park lies in the north-northwestern province of Rwanda, within the Virunga region.

 This park holds a history of the gorilla conservation works that were led by the late Dian Fossey.
 The conservation works led to an increase in the number of gorillas in this park.

-This gorilla permit in Rwanda is issued by the Rwanda Development Board.
+The Rwanda Development Board issues this gorilla permit in Rwanda.
 In Rwanda, there are about 96 gorilla permits available each day.

-The cost of the gorilla trekking permit in Rwanda is 1500 USD for foreign non-residents, 500 USD for foreign residents, and 200 USD for East African residents.
+The gorilla trekking permit in Rwanda costs 1500 USD for foreign non-residents.

 Where to stay during the gorilla safari in Rwanda?

-Considering where to stay during a gorilla safari in Rwanda, Volcanoes National Park is dotted with several accommodation facilities.
-Some of these facilities in Volcanoes National Park include Bisate lodge, Mountain View lodge, Singita Kwitonda lodge, One & Only Gorilla Nest lodge, Sabyinyo Silverback, Virunga lodge, Da Vinci lodge, and many others.
+If you’re considering where to stay during a gorilla safari in Rwanda, you’ll find several accommodation facilities in Volcanoes National Park..
+Volcanoes National Park offers several excellent facilities.
+These include Bisate Lodge, Mountain View Lodge, Singita Kwitonda Lodge, and One & Only Gorilla Nest.

 wildlife migration

 Wildlife migration is a seasonal movement of wildlife from one area to another in search of food, better breeding conditions, and escaping harsh weather conditions.
-It is also known as the wildbeest migration which involves the large circular movement of the wildlife of over millions of wildlife.
+Millions of wildlife move in a large circular route, an event also known as the wildebeest migration.

 This migration involves a large movement of the wildebeests, zebras, and gazelles.
 The circular movement of the wildlife occurs between the Ngorongoro Conservation Area, Serengeti National Park, and the Masai Mara National Reserve.